 The development of your MVP or a full-fledged online commerce platform will proceed faster if your team utilizes one of the specialized web development platforms.
 This topic deserves special attention.

 Let’s start with the functionalities that will be available to your website visitors.
-The minimum e-commerce features list is likely to include:
+The minimum eCommerce website features list is likely to include:

 Users can create an account just by entering their email address or phone number or using Facebook, Google account, or another social login ID.